percona/pmm-doc/docs/details/dashboards/dashboard-manage-dashboards.md

 ### Set your Personal Home Dashboard

-1. From the side menu, go to <i class="uil uil-apps"></i> *Dashboards > Browse* and select the dashboard you want to set as your home dashboard.
+1. From the main menu, go to <i class="uil uil-apps"></i> *Dashboards > Browse* and select the dashboard you want to set as your home dashboard.
 2. Click the <i class="uil uil-star"></i> star next to the dashboard title to mark it as a favorite.

     ![!image](../../_images/PMM_click_to_add_favorite_dashbaord.png)